pawurb/node-postgres-wiki/Client.md

 - _optional function_ __callback__: callback function
   - _function_ callback(_object_ error, _object_ result)
     - Called only if provided
-    - __buffers all rows into memory before calling__
-      - rows only buffered if callback is provided
-      - can impact memory when buffering large result sets (i.e. do not provide a callback)
     - used as a shortcut instead of subscribing to the `row` query event
     - if passed, query will still raise the `row` and `end` events but will _no longer raise_ the `error` event
     - parameters